-Now, after the above operation, the ptr will point to the location 1004 because each time ptr is incremented, it will point to the next integer location which is 4 bytes next to the current location.
-This operation will move the pointer to next memory location without impacting actual value at the memory location.
-If ptr points to a character whose address is 1000, then above operation will point to the location 1001 because next character will be available at 1001.
+After the above operation, the ptr will point to the location 1004 because each time ptr is incremented, it will point to the next integer location which is 4 bytes next to the current location.
+This operation will move the pointer to the next memory location without impacting the actual value at the memory location.
+If ptr points to a character whose address is 1000, then the above operation will point to the location 1001 because the next character will be available at 1001.